February 21, 2020

 To our clients and friends:

-The attached Alert summarizes the key provisions of the legislation.
+Our Alert, which summarizes the key provisions of the new rules, is available here.

 Read More...